Things worth knowing

 - Can my partner manage my membership too?

 Although you as the policy holder ‘own' the membership, your partner (if he or she is also covered by the same membership) can automatically manage most aspects of the membership too, including: making claims, adding or removing dependants, changing cover, suspending the membership and changing contact and bank account details.

 However, as the policy holder you're the only one who can remove yourself from the membership or cancel the membership.
 It's important to be aware that this means we may disclose registered membership details to both of you.
 If at any time you want to be the only person who can manage the membership or you require further information about the handling of personal information, please call us on 134 190.

 - If I transfer to Medibank from another health fund, am I covered immediately?

 In some cases yes, in other cases no. You'll be covered for services on your new cover from the date you join if: (i) those services were also included on your cover with your former fund, (ii) you join us within two months of leaving your former fund and (iii) you've already served the applicable waiting periods.
 So although we'll recognise any waiting periods you've served with your former fund, if you haven't fully served the applicable waiting periods, you'll need to serve the balance with us before you're eligible for benefits.

 Additional waiting periods will also apply if you've switched to a higher level of cover with Medibank or if you wait more than two months after leaving your former fund before you join Medibank.
 More information.

 Any loyalty bonus or other similar entitlements built up with your former fund (for example, orthodontic entitlements) will not transfer to Medibank.
-If you transfer to Medibank or to another Medibank cover, any benefits that may have been paid under your previous cover may be taken into account in determining the benefits payable under your new cover.
+If you transfer to Medibank or to another Medibank cover, any benefits that may have been paid under your previous cover will be taken into account in determining the benefits payable under your new cover.